NewsMail: Awards

 In 1980, News-Mail's Frank Davis received a Walkley Award for Best Story in a Provincial Newspaper.

 In 2000, NewsMail staff won the Walkley Award for Coverage of Suburban or Regional Affairs for their Childers backpacker fire article.
 During the time of the biggest news story in the history of the city, Rod Rehbein was editor of the magazine.

 Directors

 In 1925, director-editor Steve Walker died.
 Sidney Barton became the proprietor and editor of Bundaberg News & Mail until his death in 1931.

 Muriel Hooper Barton was appointed as the Daily News & Mail’s director and office manager; Jack Cecil Brady was managing director.

 In 1965, NewsMail director Carl Nielson wrote a letter to Mr. Manning called for action to prevent a takeover by Queensland Press Pty Ltd (publishers of the Brisbane Courier-Mail).
 Several family firms including NewsMail remained as part of Australian Provincial Newspapers Ltd.

 In 1992, Malcolm Smith replaced Roy Theodore to become general manager.

 In 2007, Wayne Tomkins replaced Russell Lister and became general manager.

 In 2011, Angus Irwin was appointed general manager.

 Till 2020, Megan Sheehan was appointed Editor of NewsMail and Ingrid Barham appointed Chief Executive Officer.
+Shelley Strachan is now the Editor of the NewsMail and several other mastheads across the Wide Bay.